Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Each node has an ID that is unique within a layer.
 I3S supports two types of nodes: *treekeys* and integers.
 Treekeys are a string based identifier.
 Integer IDs are base on a fixed linearization of the nodes.

 The treekey format is loosely modeled on binary search tree concept.
 The key value indicates both the level and sibling association of a given node.
-The key also indicates the position of the node in the tree, allowing sorting of all resources on a single dimension.
+The key also indicates the position of the node in the tree, which allows all resources to be stored in a single dimension.

 Treekeys are strings in which levels are separated by dashes.
 The root node is at level 1 always gets ID `root`.

 For example, take the node with treekey "3-1-0".
 Since it has 3 numeric elements 3, 1 and 0, it can be concluded that the node is on level 4.
-The parent node has Treekey  "3-1".
+The parent node has treekey  "3-1".

 ![Figure 1: A sample index tree using Treekeys](images/figure-01.png)

 *Figure 1: A sample index tree using Treekeys*

-Each node covers the set of information covered by the nodes below it and is part of the path of the leaf nodes below it.
+Each node includes the set of information covered by the nodes below it and is part of the path of the leaf nodes below it.
 Interior nodes may have a reduced representation of the information contained in descendant nodes.

 Nodes include `NodeIndexDocument`, `FeatureData`, `geometry`, `attribures`, and `SharedResource`.